Argeento/advent-of-code-2020/day-8/README.md

-# Explanation for part two
+# Explanation of Part Two

 > The program is supposed to terminate by **attempting to execute an instruction immediately after the last instruction in the file**.
 By changing